Home » Bitcoin Trading Guide

 Bitcoin is traded as a security and can be exchanged for fiat currencies or other cryptocurrencies on crypto exchanges.
 Being a decentralized digital currency, its value against fiat currencies, such as the USD or the JPY, depends on demand and supply rather than on the policies of central banks.

 Interestingly, some online merchants now accept Bitcoin as payment for their goods and services.
-However, due to the high volatility of cryptocurrencies, many merchants are still reluctant to accept them as legal tender.
+However, due to the high volatility of cryptocurrencies, governments worldwide are still reluctant to recognize them as legal tender.
 Bitcoin has also been the subject of criticism due to its use for illegal transactions and high electricity consumption.

 A brief history of Bitcoin

-Hal Finney created the first reusable proof of work system and became the first person to receive Bitcoin.
+Software developer Hal Finney, who created the first reusable proof of work system in 2004, became the first person to receive Bitcoin.
 He downloaded the Bitcoin software on the day it was released and received 10 Bitcoins from Satoshi Nakamoto on January 12, 2009.
-However, the first known commercial use of Bitcoin happened in 2010 when Laszlo Hanyecz (a programmer) paid ₿10,000 for two Papa John’s pizzas.
+However, the first known commercial use of Bitcoin took place in 2010 when Laszlo Hanyecz (a programmer) paid ₿10,000 for two Papa John’s pizzas.

 In early 2011, Bitcoin was trading at $0.30 per coin but later increased to $5.27 per coin.
 By June of the same year, Bitcoin was trading at around $31.50.
 However, it declined to $4.77 in the following months.

 Bitcoin Foundation was created in 2012 to push for the improvement of Bitcoin and its adoption.
-Since Bitcoin emerged, there have been periods of outrageous volatility levels.
-Some coincided with crackdowns and criticisms by the government, but others were precipitated by comments from influential social media personalities.
+Bitcoin has seen periods of outrageous volatility levels after its launch.
+Some coincided with crackdowns and criticism by the government, while others were precipitated by comments from influential social media personalities.

 Bitcoin history

 By 2017, the number of cryptocurrency wallets in use was over 5.8 million, and most of them were Bitcoin wallets.
-One key event that year was the SegWit (Segregated Witness), a software upgrade that was intended to support and improve the scalability of the lightning network.
-But not everyone was satisfied with this upgrade, especially the supporters of large blocks.
+One key event that year was the introduction of SegWit (Segregated Witness) in August, a software upgrade that was intended to support and improve the scalability of the Lightning Network.
+Not everyone was satisfied with this upgrade, especially the supporters of large blocks.
 This led to the software hard fork that created Bitcoin Cash and Bitcoin Gold.

 Bitcoin rose to an all-time high of $19,783.06 by December 2017, but with China banning its use, the price declined significantly in 2018 and 2019.

-The year 2020 was a blissful one for Bitcoin as the Covid-19 lockdown made many institutional investors get interested in the cryptocurrency.
-MicroStrategy purchased Bitcoins worth about $250 million as a treasury reserve asset, while the Massachusetts Mutual Life Insurance Company announced that they would invest about $100 million.
-Also, Square Inc. invested 1% of its total assets ($50 million) in Bitcoin, while PayPal added Bitcoin to its services for US users.
+The year 2020 was a great one for Bitcoin as the Covid-19 lockdown caused many institutional investors to turn their gaze to cryptocurrencies.
+MicroStrategy purchased Bitcoins worth about $250 million as a treasury reserve asset and inflation hedge, while the Massachusetts Mutual Life Insurance Company announced that it would invest about $100 million.
+Also, Block, Inc. (formerly Square, Inc.) invested 1% of its total assets ($50 million) in Bitcoin, while PayPal added Bitcoin to its services for US users.

 In June 2021, El Salvador’s legislature voted to make Bitcoin legal tender, and the legislation was signed into law on September 7.
 Another key event in June was the approval of the Taproot network software upgrade, which was installed in November.